 GEOG 1303.
-World Geography.
+World Regional Geography.

-A study of major developed and developing regions with emphasis on the awareness of prevailing world conditions and development, including emerging conditions and trends, and the awareness of diversity of ideas and practices to be found in those regions.
-Course content will include the following regions: Africa, Middle East, Asia, and South America.
+A study of major developing and developed regions with emphasis on awareness of prevailing world conditions and globalization, including emerging conditions and trends, and awareness of diversity of ideas and practices to be found in those regions.
+Course content may include one or more regions.